 1/2 tablespoon vanilla extract

-1/2 cup milk of cold coffee brew
+1/2 cup milk (or chocolate almond milk or cold brew coffee)

 Preheat oven to 350 degrees.
 Spray a 9x13 pan with a non-stick spray.